-Dr. Ay joined the joined the La Jolla Institute for Allergy and Immunology as Institute Leadership Assistant Professor of Computational Biology in the Division of Vaccine Discovery, in 2016.
+Dr. Ay joined the joined the La Jolla Institute for Immunology as Institute Leadership Assistant Professor of Computational Biology, in 2016.
 His research focuses on understanding the relationship between genome architecture and the regulation of gene activity in the malaria parasite Plasmodium falciparum as well as related issues concerning genome architecture in different organisms and in human cells, such as breast cancer and leukemia cells.

 Born and raised in Turkey, Dr. Ay received a dual B.S. in computer engineering and mathematics from the Middle East Technical University in Ankara, Turkey.
 As part of his doctoral thesis at the University of Florida in Gainesville, he developed efficient algorithms to comparatively analyze genome-wide networks that govern metabolic activity and gene regulation in multiple organisms including the fruit fly D. melanogaster.
 His studies revealed that the fruit fly genome regulates its genes in a transcriptional hierarchy with extensive post-transcriptional feedback.